 MILWAUKEE – The scuttled Iran nuclear deal was a threat to Israel, moving the U.S. embassy to Jerusalem was good for peace, Israel is an important ally for the United States and Israel is the historic Jewish homeland.

 These were among the key messages of Israel’s ambassador to the United States on Tuesday, June 5, at the Milwaukee County War Memorial, 750 N. Lincoln Memorial Drive.
 Ambassador Ron Dermer spoke to more than 250 attendees at the Rotary Club of Milwaukee lunch program, while in the state to attend meetings with legislators, Gov. Scott Walker and others, largely organized by the Jewish Community Relations Council and the Israel Center of Milwaukee Jewish Federation.

 Dermer has visited points around the nation, he said in an exclusive interview with the Chronicle after his public speech.
 He said, “I’m Israel’s ambassador to the United States, not D.C. ….
 D.C. is not America.”
-(For more from the interview, see next Chronicle print edition.)

-In his speech, Dermer said Israel opposed President Barack Obama’s negotiated restrictions on Iran’s nuclear program because “all it did was put temporary restrictions on Israel’s nuclear program.”
+In his speech, Dermer said Israel opposed President Barack Obama’s negotiated restrictions on Iran’s nuclear program because “all it did was put temporary restrictions on Iran’s nuclear program.”
 President Donald Trump has since withdrawn from the deal.

 “Iran is openly committed to Israel’s destruction,” Dermer said.
 After a few short years of restraining themselves, they wouldn’t have to sneak into the nuclear club.
 They could walk right in, he said.

 Dermer was careful to draw a distinction between enemies of Israel and those who just disagree.
 On Obama, he said, “I believe he was being sincere.
 We just disagree.”